2-REC/python-qt-resizable-messagebox/README.md

 ### Python version
 The project was written in Python 2.7 (as used by Maya 2020), but should work with any version of Python post 2.7.
-The code has been tested in Maya 2019 and 2020, as well as standalone in Python 2.7.16 and 3.7.9.
+The code has been tested in Maya 2019-2022, as well as standalone in Python 2.7.16 and 3.7.9.